ropensci/GSODR/README.md

 - `reformat_GSOD()` - this function takes individual station files from the local disk and re-formats them returning a data frame.

-- `nearest_stations()` - this function returns a vector of station IDs that fall within the given radius (kilometres) of a point given as latitude and longitude.
+- `nearest_stations()` - this function returns a vector of station IDs that fall within the given radius (kilometres) of a point given as latitude and longitude in order from nearest to farthest.

 - `update_station_list()` - this function downloads the latest station list from the NCEI's server updates the package's internal database of stations and their metadata.